project-grand-canyon/pgc-api/README.md

 ### API Sessions

 1. Install [Postman](https://www.getpostman.com/)
-2. Import the postman file from `src/main/resources` to your Postman app
+2. Import the postman file from `src/main/test` to your Postman app
 3. Make request "Create Initial Super Admin"
-4. Log into DB and run query `UPDATE admins SET login_enabled = 1 WHERE admin_id = {new admin id};`
+4. Log into DB and run query `UPDATE admins SET login_enabled = 1 WHERE admin_id = {new admin id};`.
+Get the `{new admin id}` by querying `SELECT * FROM admins`.
 5. Make request "Super Admin Login"
 6. Under the GrandCanyon collection, click edit -> Variables, and replace the "CURRENT VALUE" of `rootToken` with the token returned by the previous step.
+This will allow you to use the admin credentials of your local server in Postman requests.
 7. You have created a session for this super admin.
 Include the variable `rootToken` as the bearer token in requests to authenticated endpoints.

+#### Creating a test user

+1. Run "Create Admin" in Postman.
+You may need to alter the `districts` array in the body to match the id present in your database (`SELECT * FROM districts`).
+This will automatically create a user with login enabled, so you will not have to worry about email validation.
+2. Log in as the user (testAlert/password).

 ## Deployment
 Run this command: